joedvorak/ag-informatics-course/module6/lab6/README.md

 GO TO BRIGHTSPACE, submit the link to your repository.
 You are done!

 ## Future Learning Pathways
 The [Shapely documentation](https://shapely.readthedocs.io/en/stable/manual.html) is actually an excellent place to explore geometric operations.
-You can learn more than you ever thought possible about boundaries, geometric objects and how to work with them. **Really**, it has been well written!
+You can learn more than you ever thought possible about boundaries, geometric objects and how to work with them. **Really!** It has been well written!
 It is less code documentation and more of an introduction to the basics of geometry.
 If you are in Precision Agriculture, or another field in which geometry is important, you really should understand the issues it discusses.
+For example, a line may "contain" a point, but it doesn't "cross" the point.
+Also, lines that "touch" do not "overlap" and lines that "overlap" do not "touch."
+We are not very precise when we discuss these ideas, but programming requires a degree of precision that can be very useful to understand.
+The documentation makes sure to mention these gotchas between how we think and talk about geometry.

 ## License
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]